 The bravehearts decided it would be fun to jump the snow bridge across the burn (the Allt a Mhuillin) outside the CIC.
 Not for me though, the thought of making a mistake, plunging under the snow and drowning in the churning icy water below was too much !

-The cornice was simply too big to drop especially for me, the weaker skier !
-Fortunately, being in the company of pals who are variously MRT members, mountain guides and all very much more experienced climbers than I am, a carefully made bollard helped secure our entry over the cornice onto the steep scarp below.
+The cornice was simply too big to ski off.
+Thankfully, some of my pals are quite handy with ropes and a snow bollard helped secure our entry over the cornice onto the steep scarp below.

 Some muppet from Moffat ;-) The chalky snow was grippy enough but the exposure in the gullys on skis is much more intimidating than when climbing up them with axe and crampons.
 Jamie's entry tracks are above me - he's not such a pussy as I am !